 Everyone loves a fish story, right?
 Telling sometimes more than hearing.
-Over the years I have had a few-run ins with fish that I will remember forever and I figured someone out there may enjoy the “Tails” as well.
+Over the years, I have had a few run-ins with fish.
+These are experiences I will remember forever.
+I figured someone out there may enjoy the “Tails” as well.

 Fishing directly under this rock can be pretty solid in the right conditions.
 The rock wall is hugged tightly by a fairly deep and long run.
-The fish can be found either in the deep pool at the beginning of the run, typically in the winter months.
+The fish can be found in the deep pool at the beginning of the run.
+This typically happens in the winter months.
 Or in the riffles and potentially in the deeper slack water that divides my wading spot and the run.

-On this particular morning, I wasn’t seeing any fish in the warm water lies so I waded in towards the deep faster-moving water.
+On this particular morning, I wasn’t seeing any fish in the warm water lies.
+So, I waded into the deeper water.
 This is where I expected them to be holding.
-I fished the tail of the run and was slowly working my way forward when I decided to change my rig slightly to get a little deeper in the water column.
+I fished the tail of the run.
+I was slowly working my way upstream.
+Then, I decided to change my rig slightly.
+This adjustment was to get a little deeper in the water column.
 While doing so and remaining still, here comes a trout.
 Sliding out from the riffles and the rock cover appears a beautiful bull brown trout.
 The water it moved into was about six feet in front of me, crystal clear and fairly slack.
-It ran parallel to the faster run and was about four feet deep with a sandy bottom making the trout stand out like a sore thumb.
+It ran parallel to the faster run.
+The water was about four feet deep with a sandy bottom.
+This made the trout stand out like a sore thumb.

-The moments that I was able to sneak into this trout’s world unnoticed before catching it, as well as the well-placed cast that helped to make this fish decide to eat both of my flies, make it an experience I will never forget.
+The moments that I was able to sneak into this trout’s world unnoticed before catching it were unforgettable.
+The well-placed cast helped make this fish decide to eat both of my flies.
 It is not often for me that a sight fishing situation like this goes off without a hitch.

 Some of the Rainbows I slayed on the Orange Tinsel Perdigon later in the day